jess843/SimpleCalculatorAndroidApp/README.md

 To get quickly set up for contributing, follow these few steps:
 1. Download the Java JDK.
 2. Download the Android SDK and Android Studio.
-3. Fork or create a pull request of this repository, and open it up in Android Studio.
+3. Create a brancof the repository, and upload it in Android Studio.
-4.
+4. When you are done making changes, open a pull request.
+5. Be recognized on this README!

 ## Release
 Ha ha, that's funny...